R\'enyi relative entropies and noncommutative $L_p$-spaces

 We next find upper and lower bounds for $\tilde D_\alpha$ in terms of $D_\alpha$.
 For this, we use some upper and lower bounds on the norm $\|h_\psi\|_{p,\varphi}$.
-The upper bound in the following proposition was proved also in \cite{beschto2016renyi} for the Araki-Masuda $L_p$-spaces and can be seen as an extension of the Araki-Lieb-Thirring inequality of \cite{kosaki1992aninequality} to non-semifinite case.
+The upper bound in the following proposition was proved also in \cite{berta2018renyi} and can be seen as an extension of the Araki-Lieb-Thirring inequality of \cite{kosaki1992aninequality} to non-semifinite case.

 \begin{prop} Let $\psi,\varphi\in \Me_*^+$, $s(\psi)\le s(\varphi)$, $p>1$.
 Then

 \end{prop}

 \begin{proof} For the first inequality, we may assume that $h_\psi\in L_p(\Me,\varphi)$, so that $h_\psi= h_\varphi^{1/2q}h_\xi^{1/p}h_\varphi^{1/2q}$ for some $\xi\in \Me_*^+$ and $\|h_\psi\|_{p,\varphi}^p=\xi(1)$.
 By uniqueness of the polar decomposition in $L_2(\Me)$, we have